 The current study has identified several barriers that are limiting university students in Vietnam from pursuing entrepreneurship.
 One of the most significant barriers identified by the respondents was their lack of experience in business startups.
-Many of the students surveyed expressed a concern that they lacked practical experience in key areas such as business, marketing, and management, which could be a major obstacle to starting their own ventures.
+Many of the students surveyed expressed a concern that they lacked practical experience in key areas such as business, marketing, and management, which could be a major obstacle to starting their ventures.
 These findings highlight the unique challenges that young university students face when considering entrepreneurship, as they may not have the same level of experience or knowledge as other groups of startup entrepreneurs, such as retirees or those who have worked in a particular industry for many years.
 The lack of experience can be a significant barrier for these students, as they may struggle to navigate the complex world of business startups without the necessary skills and knowledge17, 26.
 This finding enriches the existing literature on entrepreneurship by shedding light on the specific challenges faced by young university students and highlighting the need for targeted support and resources to help them overcome these barriers and pursue their entrepreneurial ambitions.

 In the second order, the current study has identified limited access to capital and funding as a significant barrier that is preventing many university students in Quy Nhon University from pursuing entrepreneurship.
-More than half of the respondents expressed concern about their ability to secure the necessary funding to start their own businesses.
+More than half of the respondents expressed concern about their ability to secure the necessary funding to start their businesses.
 This finding is consistent with previous research studies17,18, which have highlighted the critical role that financial constraints play in limiting entrepreneurial activity.
 For many aspiring entrepreneurs, securing access to capital and funding is a major hurdle that can be difficult to overcome, particularly in the early stages of a business startup.
 Without adequate financial resources, students may struggle to develop their ideas, create prototypes, or launch their products or services.
 This finding underscores the need for greater support and resources to help young entrepreneurs overcome these financial constraints and pursue their entrepreneurial ambitions24.
-By providing targeted funding and resources, policymakers and other stakeholders can help to foster a more supportive environment for entrepreneurship and unlock the potential of young people to drive economic growth and innovation.
+By providing targeted funding and resources, policymakers and other stakeholders can help foster a more supportive environment for entrepreneurship and unlock the potential of young people to drive economic growth and innovation.